mmehr1988/curly-octo-guacamole/README.md

     [A] NAV Links + Page Change

-    - NAV Link Color Change - For the changing of color for the nav links, I created a custom css styling that changes color to dark green upon mouse hover, and for the focused page I added a lighter green to differentiate between the two states.
+    - NAV Link Color + Page Change Functionality - I wrote a jQuery click event to listen to which element in the nav was clicked.

+      - Step #1: Remove NAV Color + Hide Active Section Of Previous Active Section

+        - `removeClass('navActiveLink')` - First step is to remove the class that is coloring the text.

+        - `.addClass('hidden')` - The second step was to hide the section that was active prior to the click by adding class `hidden`

+      - Step #2: Add NAV Color + Unhide Section Of Clicked Link

-    - NAV Page Change Functionality - For the Page change, I used javascript to add and remove the class hidden to the html DOM elements for each section.
+        - `$(this).addClass('navActiveLink')` - First step is to add the class that is coloring the text.

+        - `$($(this).attr('href')).removeClass('hidden')` - The href of a navlink is the id of the section associated with that link.
+Once the id was pulled for the section, I removed the class `hidden` to unhide the section.

-    - Resume Download Link - The last NAV Link is where users can download my resume.
-The download functionality was done by adding the attribute `download` to the `<a>` link.
+    - Resume Link - the last NAV Link is where users can view my resume.
+On click, a new tab will open in the browser.

 3.  `<figure>`